What is HR?

 1. Chief human resources officer (CHRO)

-The top executive in an HR department is known as the chief human resources officer (CHRO).
-They develop and carry out HR policies, initiatives, and programs that support the company’s goals.
-The CHRO leads the various HR teams, works with other C-level executives to gauge hiring needs, and supports the company’s long-term performance plans.
+The top executive in an HR department is the chief human resources officer (CHRO), also known as the Chief People Officer in some organizations.
+They develop and implement HR policies, initiatives and programs that support the company’s goals.
+The CHRO leads various HR teams, works with C-level executives to assess hiring needs, and helps achieve the company’s long-term performance objectives.

 2. Chief diversity officer

 The chief diversity officer is another C-level executive role that is becoming more common in corporations of all sizes.
-The chief diversity officer is responsible for building an inclusive workspace, considering diversity when hiring, and ensuring the organization complies with fair employee hiring practices.
+The chief diversity officer is responsible for building an inclusive workplace, managing cultural diversity when hiring and ensuring the organization complies with fair employee hiring practices.
 This position is common at larger Fortune 500 companies.
 Smaller companies may call this role a VP of diversity or diversity manager.

 3. Human resources director